-- 1. Students should gain a general knowledge of the history of the formation and textual transmission of the Old and New Testaments. - 2.
+This course seeks to realize the following in student learning: - 1.
+Students should gain a general knowledge of the history of the formation and textual transmission of the Old and New Testaments. - 2.
 Students should gain a general knowledge of the history of the English Bible from the time just prior to the reformation to the modern period of multiple English translations. - 3.
-Students will be equipped for presenting the material in this course in a local church setting as a study course. - 4.
-Students will gain an appreciation for the benefits of studying and teaching about the history and transmission of the Bible from the original languages to modern translations.
+Students should be equipped for presenting the material in this course in a local church setting as a study course. - 4.
+Students should gain an appreciation for the benefits of studying and teaching about the history and transmission of the Bible from the original languages to modern translations.
 COURSE TEACHING METHODS:

 This course will be taught via a combination of pedagogical methods, including but not limited to the following: lectures, student assignments, small group work, computer resources, textbook reviews, and student presentations in class.
 Both inductive and deductive approaches to learning will be utilized.

-TEXTS:

-The basic texts are the following:
+TEXTS: The basic texts are the following:

-Clinton Arnold, How We Got the Bible: A Visual Journey

-Paul Wegner, The Journey from Texts to Translations
+Clinton Arnold, How We Got the Bible: A Visual Journey Paul Wegner, The Journey from Texts to Translations And one of the following:

-Sheeley & Nash, Choosing a Bible: A Guide to Modern English Translations and Editions Short readings will also be assigned during the week as noted on the schedule below.
+Sheeley & Nash, Choosing a Bible: A Guide to Modern English Translations and Editions Or Donald Kraus, Choosing a Bible: For Worship, Teaching, Study, Preaching, and Prayer Short readings may also be assigned for some course units.
 EVALUATION METHODS/REQUIREMENTS:

-- (1) Students will read the three textbooks during the course, with reference made to the textbooks in the assignments and discussions.
+(1) Students will read the three textbooks during the course, with reference made to the textbooks in the assignments and discussions.
 Quizzes will be given on the reading assignments.
-20% - (2) Translation Reports.
+The readings from Sheeley & Nash or Donald Kraus will be incorporated into the translation reports.
+20% (2) Translation Reports.
 Each student will evaluate an English translation of the Bible.
 The history behind the making of the translation, the textual base, the intended readership, and an overall evaluation of the version should be included.
 Two written reports will be submitted.
-One is a brief, one page overview that will be made available to all of the class members and that is geared to a local church setting, with the outline serving as a handout for the church members.
-The second is a formal paper on the translation, with a suggested length of 10-15 pages in length and include a logical, scholarly presentation of the material.
+The first one is a brief, one page overview for sharing with all class members and that is geared to a local church setting, with the outline serving as a handout for the church members.
+The second is a formal paper on the translation, with a suggested length of 10-15 pages in length and including a logical, scholarly presentation of the material.
 The bibliography should include all sources consulted, not simply sources cited.
-Overview paper = 5%, full paper = 20% - (3) Three exams will be given basically covering the following topics: The OT Text and Canon; The NT Text and Canon; and Printed Texts and English Translations.
+Overview paper = 5%, Due in Unit 13, full paper = 20%, Due in Unit 14 - (3) Three exams will be given basically covering the following topics: The OT Text and Canon; The NT Text and Canon; and Printed Texts and English Translations.
 15% each - (4) Discussion Board participation is required, with a minimum of 2 posts per student per unit.
-10%
+10% Need technical assistance?
+Contact the ITC today!